SX-9/nix-conf/README.md

 ![image](hyprland-ss.png)

 > [!WARNING]
-> 1. While the system when built and configured uses less than 4GB of memory, **building it for the first time requires 12GB of memory** so its recomended you create a swapfile or add more memory first if you dont have sufficient memory.
-Otherwise the system will crash while building from out of memory.
+> 1. It's recommended to use swapfile/partition while building to avoid OOM killer.
-> 2. Before enabling Hyprland, **build it first with Hyprland disabled** as this will add the [Hyprland's Cachix](https://wiki.hyprland.org/Nix/Cachix/) settings so that you dont have to compile Hyprland flake package from scratch.
-After that initial build, you can enable Hyprland via `options.nix`.
+> 2. **This repository is ment for personal use** so expect little to no documentation.

 > [!NOTE]
 > 1. This repository does not include the wallpaper used in the screenshot.
-> 2. Some app themes are configured via account syncing (vscode, google-chrome, etc) and are not configured via home-manager.
-You have to configure them yourself.
+> 2. Most GUI apps are configured via account syncing (vscode, brave, etc) and are not configured via home-manager.
-> 3. Some `options.nix` are legacy/arent used.
-Most likely due to WIP.
+> 3. Some `options.nix` are unused.
+Most likely WIP.

-to enable swap:
+to create a swapfile:

 ```sh
 sudo dd if=/dev/zero of=/swapfile bs=512M count=4 # change this to the amount required